-We are proud that nearly 20 years after its establishment, Butterfly continues to make a significant impact within the mental health sector.
+We are proud that 20 years after its establishment, Butterfly continues to make a significant impact within the mental health sector.

 With a multi-skilled team working across Australia, we improve lives for people with an eating disorder or body image issues in treatment, support, advocacy and prevention.

 From 2022-2023 (FY), our impact included:

 - 22,043 contacts made to Butterfly’s National Helpline which provides support over the phone, via email and through webchat 7 days a week.
 Helpline contacts have seen a 275% increase over the past five years.